• Skip to main content

 • 1 clove Garlic, finely grated

-• 2 Green Onions, thinly sliced; stalk and stem separated
+• 2 small Green Onions, thinly sliced (white and green parts separated)

-• 1 large Carrot, shredded (about 1 cup)
+• 1 medium Carrot, shredded (about 1 cup)

 • ½ large Red Bell Pepper, thinly sliced (about 1 cup)

-• ¼ pound Purple Cabbage, thinly sliced (about 1 cup)
+• ¼ pound Purple Cabbage, thinly sliced (about 2 cups)

 Instructions

-• In a small mixing bowl, whisk together PEANUT BUTTER, SOY SAUCE, RICE VINEGAR, MAPLE SYRUP, GINGER, GARLIC, and CAYENNE until well-combined.
+• In a small mixing bowl, whisk together PEANUT BUTTER, SOY SAUCE, RICE VINEGAR, MAPLE SYRUP, SRIRACHA, GINGER, GARLIC, and SALT (if using) until smooth.

-• Add GREEN ONION (white part only), CARROT, BELL PEPPER, and CABBAGE; sauté a few minutes until tender.
+• Add GREEN ONION (white parts only), CARROT, RED BELL PEPPER, and CABBAGE.
+Cook 3–4 minutes, stirring, until tender but slightly crisp.

-• To store, refrigerate in an airtight container up to 2 days.
+• Cool completely, then refrigerate leftovers in an airtight container for up to 2 days.
+Serve leftovers chilled or warm.

 Did you make this?
 We'd love your feedback!!Please rate and review it here or below ⤵️